-If the message was received from an Internet host via SMTP, the contents of the mta-name subfield SHOULD be the Internet domain name supplied in the HELO or EHLO command, and the network address used by the SMTP client SHOULD be included as a comment enclosed in parentheses.
-(In this case, the MTA-name-type will be "smtp".)
+If the message was received from an Internet host via SMTP, the contents of the mta-name sub-field SHOULD be the Internet domain name supplied in the HELO or EHLO command, and the network address used by the SMTP client SHOULD be included as a comment enclosed in parentheses.
+(In this case, the MTA-name-type will be "dns".)